thomasgoldstein/zabuyaki/res/tiled/README.md

 3 "Point" objects should be added into the root of **Object layers** named "player".
 Only first 3 objects are used.
 The rest objects are ignored.
 Th naming doesn't matter.

+## Define next stage map file name ##
+Use menu **Map / Map Properties**/ to see the list of properties.
+Expand "Custom Properties" group.
+Click "+" button at the bottom to add "nextmap"(string) property.
+If the property is not present then the default map name "stage1a_map" is used.
+Do not add neither path nor extension to the to the map name.

 ## In-Game drawing order ##
 The BG images are drawn starting from the very last item in the list back to the top.